Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

     1. Update the other Queries by replacing "lzimage01" with the name of your database.
 This is NOT necessary for the queries "roc_combined", "roc_thresh_precision", "roc_thresh_recall", and "roc_combined_vertical."
     1. Click on the "Close & Apply" ribbon after all Queries have been updated.

 You should now see multiple tabs in Power BI Desktop.
 The "Precision vs Recall" shows that the performance of the model for the test dataset is good.
 The "Average Precision" tab shows average precision by class.
-The "Objects" tab provides a summary of objects detected through the web service: you'll need to use the web service at least once in order to have information on this tab.
+The "Objects" tab provides a summary of objects detected through the web service.
+So you'll need to use the web service at least once in order to have information on this tab.
 More information about the tabs' contents can be found in the descriptions in each tab.

 ### Publish the Report